 - Brush back leaves on top of plants

-- Pull dead annuals
+- Pull any dead annuals

 - Remove dead growth from perennials